 With a roof overhead, boys can climb the wall at Arrowhead rain or shine!
 Our wall has routes of varying difficulty to learn the basics, prepare for an out-trip, or spend some free time pushing your limits.
 In addition to climbing skills, boys will learn knots and belaying skills as they work through the climbing progression.

-Another historical camp favorite, campers who participate in the riflery program will be instructed by a retired Marine.
-Boys will first learn range and gun safety skills.
-Once they move on to target practice, campers will learn how to shoot in prone, sitting, kneeling, and standing positions.
-The program will follow guidelines from the National Rifle Association.
+Another historical camp favorite, campers who participate in this program are instructed by a retired Marine.
+After learning range and gun safety skills, they’ll move on to target practice.
+Boys will get to shoot in prone, sitting, kneeling, and standing positions.

 Arts & Crafts